PostgREST/postgrest-docs/api.rst

   POST /rpc/function_name HTTP/1.1

-Procedures must used `named arguments <https://www.postgresql.org/docs/current/static/sql-syntax-calling-funcs.html#SQL-SYNTAX-CALLING-FUNCS-NAMED>`_.
+Procedures must be used with `named arguments <https://www.postgresql.org/docs/current/static/sql-syntax-calling-funcs.html#SQL-SYNTAX-CALLING-FUNCS-NAMED>`_.
 To supply arguments in an API call, include a JSON object in the request payload and each key/value of the object will become an argument.

 For instance, assume we have created this function in the database.